airbnb/javascript/packages/eslint-config-airbnb-base/README.md

 ### eslint-config-airbnb-base/whitespace

-This entry point that only warns on whitespace rules and sets all other rules to warnings.
+This entry point only warns on whitespace rules and sets all other rules to warnings.
 View the list of whitespace rules [here](https://github.com/airbnb/javascript/blob/master/packages/eslint-config-airbnb-base/whitespace.js).

 ## Improving this config